Skip to Main Content

 Artists' Books and Zines

 To make a distinction, artists' books are often unique objects or made in a very small edition.
 Artists' books as they are understood now exploded in the 1960s but originated in the European livres d’artistes of the early 20th Century.
 Instead of choosing to make a painting or a drawing, the artist uses the book form to present an idea.
 Here is an overview of artists' books from the Victoria & Albert Museum in London.
+Here is a link to images of artists' book in the Fleet Library at the Rhode Island School of Design (RISD).

 Artists' books are more costly than art zines, both to make and to buy, and tend to be called artists' books or book arts rather than zines by their creators.
 Art zines tend to have an ephemeral rather than a sculptural quality, whether that is in material or price.
 One focus of art zines is independent, unmediated production, outside of the art establishment.
 They tend to be made in larger numbers.
 Here's a visual example of a zine and an artist's book (not in Pace collection), both made by the same person, Laura Owens, an LA based artist: